vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 is such that it is picked up by default.
 Commands like `which tanzu` and `tanzu version` will be useful to check that the right CLI binary is being used.

+## Special considerations for ARM64 architectures

+The Tanzu CLI is available natively on Darwin ARM64 (Mac M* machines) and Windows ARM64.
+Installing from package managers will automatically install the correct native build of the CLI.

+However, not all CLI plugins are yet available natively for these architectures.
+To provide full functionality on these ARM64 platforms, the CLI makes use of emulators available on Mac and Windows.
+The CLI will therefore *transparently* fallback to installing an AMD64/Intel build of a plugin when the ARM64 version is not available and the plugin will work just as expected.

+This should be completely transparent to the user but if for some reason the AMD64/Intel emulator is not installed, the user will need to install it.
+The emulator used on Mac OS is Rosetta 2, while Windows uses a feature called Arm64EC.

+Note that Linux ARM64 is currently not supported because there is no emulator to easily fallback on.
+Once sufficient plugins are available for ARM64, Linux ARM64 will be supported.

 ## Automatic Prompts, and Potential Mitigations

 At the first suitable opportunity, (and on subsequent CLI use until the EULA is